wentaoshang/ndn-em/tutorial.md

 - `Id`: the mnemonic name of the node.
 - `Path`: the Unix domain socket path which the NDN applications can connect to.
-- `CacheLimit`: the size of the cache on the node (in bytes).
+- `CacheLimit`: the size of the cache on the node in kBytes.
 This attribute is optional.
 If not specified, the default value is 100 KB.
 - `Devices`: each node needs at least one network device to connect to some link.
 The `Devices` element contains one or more `Device` elements.
 Each device needs the following mandatory attributes:
   - `DeviceId`: the node-local mnemonic name of the device (e.g., eth0).
 It only has to be unique within each node.
   - `LinkId`: the id of the link which the device is attached to.
 The id must have appeared in the `Links` section.
 - `Routes`: optional attribute to provide static routes for each node.
 The `Routes` element contains one or more `Route` elements.
 Each route has the following attributes:
   - `Prefix`: the URL-formatted NDN prefix.
   - `Interface`: the id of the network device where the matched Interests should be forwarded.
   - `Nexthop`: the id of the node on the same link who should receive the packet.
 This attribute is optional.